nsilva1/nodejs-web-server/README.md

 # nodejs-web-server
-Simple Web server written in nodejs
+Simple Web server written in nodejs.
+HTML templates are rendered using handlebars

 To run server, go to the directory of server.js and run the command in the command line: node server.js